DUI Defense Lawyers in Maryland

 If police stop you at a DWI checkpoint, questions about your identity, such as your name or address, are the only relevant answers they can require you to give.
 Police will probably ask you to show your driver’s license and proof of insurance.

 You are not obligated to answer questions regarding your activities, past or future—and refrain from answering such questions.
 Police can use any information you provide against you in the event they arrest you.
-Contacting an experienced Maryland criminal defense attorney can help you understand your rights should you encounter any problems at one of these DWI checkpoints.
+Contacting an experienced Maryland DUI defense attorney can help you understand your rights should you encounter any problems at one of these DWI checkpoints.

 Law Enforcement Guidelines